mabualzait/Android-Debug-Drawer/README.md

 [![Android](https://img.shields.io/badge/Platform-Android-green.svg)](https://developer.android.com/)
 [![Kotlin](https://img.shields.io/badge/Language-Kotlin-blue.svg)](https://kotlinlang.org/)

 A **comprehensive, production-ready debug drawer for Android apps** that provides developers with powerful debugging tools directly within their applications.

-Created by **Malik Abualzait**, this library overlays your app in debug builds and offers modular debugging capabilities including app inspection, network monitoring, feature flag management, and more—all without leaving your app.
+**Stop switching between your app and external debugging tools.** This library gives you everything you need for debugging right inside your app - real-time logcat streaming, network request monitoring, feature flag toggles, app inspection, and more.
+Perfect for QA testing, development debugging, and production troubleshooting.

+**Built by developers, for developers.** Created by **Malik Abualzait** with a focus on simplicity, performance, and extensibility.

 ## 🎯 Why Android Debug Drawer?